-- 1. There shall be three judges for this event. - Judges shall sit apart during the performances.
+- 1. There shall be three judges for this event. - 2.
+Judges shall sit apart during the performances.
 They shall score and give written comments without conferring with one another or any other person.
-After each play, the judges will confer to give a rating (Superior, Excellent, Good, or Fair).
-They will then conference with the students and directors to give suggestions for positive constructive criticism.
+They will then conference with the students and directors to give suggestions for positive constructive criticism. - The judges will confer to give each play a rating conferred with a plaque at the conclusion of the festival.